dougreichard/artemis_macro_language/docs/tag-imports.md

 The import tag specifies a name of a file to import.
 The file's path is relative to the file importing it.

+## Skip
+You can make your generated script smaller by excluding some aspects, or create create your own adventure like scripts.

+If import includes the skip attribute.
+The value of the skip attribute will be calculated.
+If true it will not include that file.

 ### Experimental WIP: Create and Destory Events
-You can convert the imported file's start block into an event by supplying the event attribute.
+You can convert the imported file's **start** block into an event by supplying the event attribute.

 This is useful to create maps using a tool and then using that file to add new Map content via an event.
 A timer and variable of the same name will be created to manage triggering